Kösem Sultan: Merchant rebellions

 In 1650, Constantinople's merchants rose in rebellion.
 The treasury was once again empty, and traders were obliged to accept faulty coins in place of good ones to pay the Janissaries.
-They retaliated by closing their shops and taking to the streets, demanding the dismissal of Grand Vizier Murat Pasha, the former commander of the Janissary corps, as well as the execution of Janissary commanders.
+They retaliated by closing their shops and taking to the streets, demanding the dismissal of Grand Vizier Murat Pasha, the Agha of the Janissaries, as well as the execution of Janissary commanders.
 A large gathering of 15,000 artisans and merchants marched to Şeyülislam Abdülaziz Efendi's residence, weeping and ripping their garments, and complaining that their protests had gone unheard, that they had been subjected to harmful impositions such as heavy monthly taxes, and that they feared debtors' prison.
 The Şeyülislam sympathised with their plight and intended to ask the sultan to "cancel evil innovations", but instead he was encircled and forced to accompany them to the palace.
 To give them credibility, they put the reluctant Şeyülislam on horseback at the front.
 The Hippodrome was packed with 20,000 men.
 They entered the Hagia Sophia compound, hoping to meet the sultan there, but were instead admitted to the palace, marching as far as the Gate of Felicity and passing on to voice their grievances.
 Kösem arrived in a fury, demanding, "Why did you not turn back these people, instead bringing them to the palace?"
 The Şeyülislam claimed, "We did not bring them, they brought us."

 The sultan then asked what was causing the uproar and advised the Şeyülislam to return the next day when the merchants would submit their grievances to him, but they responded, "We will not take a step backward until we receive what we deserve."
 Relying on the advice of his grandmother, the sultan then asked to meet Grand Vizier Murat Pasha.
 However, Murat Pasha preferred to return his seal of office rather than appear in front of him.
 Claiming that the room where they were meeting was claustrophobic, Kösem stepped outside and gave Melek Ahmed Pasha, the spouse of her granddaughter Kaya Sultan, the seal of office.

 On 5 August 1650, Melek Ahmed Pasha was appointed grand vizier, but his term of office was cut short a year later because of his incompetence in dealing with another uprising of the merchants.
-Kösem proposed that former Grand Vizier Kara Murat Pasha replace Melek Ahmed Pasha, but the elderly Siyavuş Pasha, who was favoured by Turhan Sultan was instead appointed without her consent.
+Kösem proposed that former Grand Vizier Murat Pasha replace Melek Ahmed Pasha, but the elderly Siyavuş Pasha, who was favoured by Turhan Sultan was instead appointed.